medialab/sandcrawler/SPECS.md

     done(data);
   })

-  // Here we register a callback fired whenever is page has been scraped .process(function(err, page) {
+  // Here we register a callback fired whenever a page has been scraped .process(function(err, page) {
     if (err) {
       // Something went badly when scraping the page